 There are several types of selectable data characters that can be sent before and after scanned data.
 You can specify if they should be sent with all symbologies, or only with specific symbologies.
 Figure 3 shows the available elements you can add to a message string:

 Figure 3.
 Breakdown of a Message String

 Additional advanced editing is available.
-Contact Technical Support on page 3 for more information.
+See the Advanced Formatting features in the Datalogic Aladdin Configuration Application or contact Technical Support on page 3 for more information.

 Please Keep In Mind...